On $(i)$-Curves in Blowups of $\mathbb{P}^r$

 A class satisfying the fourth condition is, by definition, a numerical $(i)$-class.
 If $C$ is an irreducible curve with class $c$, then the first condition says that $C$ is smooth and rational, and the third condition on the self-intersection would say that $C$ is an $(i)$-curve.

 However these numerical conditions do not imply that a curve $C$ with a class satisfying the above conditions must be irreducible: \begin{example} Consider the planar divisor of degree $5$ with two triple points and eight simple points.
-It satisfies the conditions of Proposition \eqref{planar} with $i= -1$ but it is not represented by an irreducible curve: the line through the two triple points splits off from this system. \end{example}
+It satisfies the conditions of Proposition \eqref{planar} with $i= -1$ but it is not represented by an irreducible curve: the proper transform of the line through the two triple points splits off from this system. \end{example}

 \begin{remark} If $i\geq -1$, and if $C$ is any class satisfying any two of the above equivalent conditions, with positive degree, then we have

 (because the $H^2$ term must vanish if $C$ has positive degree).
 We conclude that any such class is effective. \end{remark}